fresheneesz/proto/README.md

 * Inheriting from `Array` doesn't work.
 * Inheriting from `RegExp` doesn't work either (the results can't use the `test` or `match methods).
 * You can't properly access any non-writable properties of a function from the returned proto-object factory though the properties will work correctly on instances.
 This includes: `name`, `length`, `arguments`, and `caller`.
+* Some properties are read-only and so can't be reset on the prototype object.
+An example is `name` on firefox.

 Todo
 ====